 We affirm our commitment to access and inclusion.
 To build solid foundations for the diversity of our field, we have introduced:

-- a Bridge MA Program that will offer a fully-funded fellowship to a student from an underrepresented group each year, and
+- a Bridge MA Program that will offer a fully-funded fellowship to a student, and

 - a recruitment award for one incoming PhD student each year who qualifies for a Cornell diversity fellowship.